technologiestiftung/kulturdaten-website/README.md

 ## Local Development

+Start a local development server at <http://localhost:8080>:

 ```shell
 npm run dev
 ```

-This command starts a local development server at <http://localhost:8080>.
 Most changes are reflected live without having to restart the server.

+> [!NOTE]
+> Make sure you have an instance of the [kulturdaten-api](https://github.com/technologiestiftung/kulturdaten-api) running locally.
+Alternatively, you can use a deployed API by adjusting `NEXT_PUBLIC_API_BASE_URL` in `.env`.

 ## (Production) Build